b00f/gnome-trash/README.md

 ```

 If you are going to test your changes, run: `make test`.
-It automatically installs the extension and runs a nested gnome-shell.
+It automatically installs the extension and restart the gnome-shell.

+You can run `make test_wayland` to test this extension on [wayland](https://wayland.freedesktop.org/).

 ## How to contribute